What causes inflammation in the arteries?

 From the research we know that inflammation plays a leading role when atherosclerosis becomes more advanced, lesions that form during this phase usually have no clinical symptoms until they regress and rupture.
 This process begins when extracellular lipids accumulate killing the cells in the centre of the plaque.

-The body’s reaction to plaque
+The body’s reaction to plaque build-up

 Our bodies react to plaque build-up by trying to keep it away from the flow of blood, it sees the plaque as not normal and foreign or not belonging in the healthy blood vessels.
 This reaction is bringing inherent danger because the plaque may rupture if it comes away from the arterial wall and forms a dangerous clot.
 Most heart attacks and certain types stroke are mainly caused by the combination of formation of plaque and blood clots.
 If the blood flow to the artery leading to the heart is obstructed, it may cause a heart attack and if the blood flow to the brain is obstructed it may cause an ischemic stroke.